banner-brands.png

 Today’s financial services require not only numerous options, convenience, simplicity, and accessibility but also security.
 Fintech enables finance and finance operations to move from the physical realm to the virtual world.
 Here are some leading examples of where technology has transformed finance.

-Virtual accounts: Another aspect that technology has touched positively is that of bank accounts that are virtually accessible.
+Virtual accounts: Another aspect that technology has touched positively is that of bank accounts that are virtually accessible in the form of virtual accounts.
 No longer do you see the finance team making multiple visits to their bank.

 Card transactions: The use of cards for personal as well as business transactions is on the rise and this is not only because of the acceptance and convenience but also because technology offers layers of security that add to our confidence.

-Collections: Fintech has a role to play in collections not only with timely reminders and invoices on the go but also with a plethora of options that make it easy to make payments.
+Collections: Fintech has a role to play in accounts receivable not only with timely reminders and invoices on the go but also with a plethora of options that make it easy to receive payments.

 Audits: When we talk about finance, audits cannot be far behind.
 Fintech has helped in this aspect as well with the creation of virtual approval flows and real-time documentation in a matter of seconds.